The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 3. Occupancy

-1. Occupancy dates for this contract are listed on Housing & Residence Life's website and are subject to change based on the University’s official academic calendar and assigned space.
+1. Occupancy dates for this contract are listed on KU Housing & Residence Life's website and are subject to change based on the University’s official academic calendar and assigned space.
 Consult the referenced website for your specific occupancy dates.
+Additional fees will apply if you take occupancy prior to the scheduled date.

 3. You may not receive your selected residential space assignment if you do not check-in by noon on the first day of classes and may be reassigned to a different space.

-4. Contact Housing & Residence Life in advance to arrange for late check-in.
-Failure to establish occupancy without advance notification and corresponding approval from KU Student Housing to delay the occupancy constitutes a breach of this contract.
+4. Contact KU Housing & Residence Life in advance to arrange for late check-in.
+Failure to establish occupancy without advance notification and corresponding approval from KU Housing & Residence Life to delay the occupancy constitutes a breach of this contract.
 Non-occupancy of assigned residential space does not terminate this contract, and the appropriate charges under this contract will continue.

 5. You must follow check-out procedures when permanently vacating your assigned residential space.
 Unless you negotiate a modified check-out date, you must vacate within 24 hours following your last final examination each semester.
 Refer to the Failure to Vacate Policy below.